 Photography by Melanie Gonzalez

-*Fiscal Sponsorship - A fiscal sponsor is a New York State nonprofit organization that applies to NYSCA on behalf of individual artists or unincorporated arts organizations or groups.
+*Fiscal Sponsorship - The Testourmonials Project accepts cash, credit, and in-kind donations via fiscal sponsorship with Fractured Atlas*.
+A fiscal sponsor is a New York State nonprofit organization that applies to NYSCA on behalf of individual artists or unincorporated arts organizations or groups.
 The fiscal sponsor accepts responsibility to serve as a fiscal conduit for a NYSCA-funded project, receiving and disbursing funds related to the grant, and administering the requirements throughout the NYSCA grant process, including final reporting of grant activity.
 The unincorporated artist or group completes the project activity.